REPPL/CSVtoQDC/README.md

 # CSVtoQDC

-Creating a Nvivo codebook in csv.
+An attempt to convert codes from CSV files into a Nvivo codebook (.QDC).